matomo-org/developer-documentation/docs/4.x/translations.md

   `"commas"`
   and `"underscores"`.

-  This guideline is more important for contributions to Piwik Core than for new plugins.
+  This guideline is more important for contributions to Matomo Core than for new plugins.